top of page

 Picture 1: Didier Tharreau and Geoffrey Onaga in a rice field in Gagnoa (Côte d’Ivoire).
 (Credit: AfricaRice)

 Under the CGIAR Plant Health Initiative, scientists from CIRAD and AfricaRice recently conducted the first extensive study on brown spot disease causing species on rice in Côte d’Ivoire.
-This study contributes to highlighting the importance of the varied species coexisting in one area and how their interactions potentially threaten rice production in Sub-Saharan Africa (SSA).
-This will help in developing disease management plans and regulations, as each species may necessitate distinct diagnostic and control procedures.
+The study was aimed at highlighting the importance of the varied species coexisting in one area and how their interactions potentially threaten rice production in Sub-Saharan Africa (SSA).
+Brown spot is widespread in rice-growing areas throughout the world and is recognized for its detrimental impact on both the quality and quantity of rice crops, resulting in losses of up to 90%.
+This is particularly true when the leaf spotting phase reaches extensive proportions, as was the case during the Great Bengal Famine of 1942.

 Figure 1: Sources of several species identified in brown spot infected leaves collected from Côte d'Ivoire.

 Figure 2: The maximum likelihood tree illustrating the link among different brown spot producing species in Côte d’Ivoire.
+ND – not defined.

 bottom of page